digibib/kohadevbox/README.md

 * **prove_debug**: Run the *prove* command with all parameters needed for starting a remote debugging session.

+Kohadevbox on Windows

+Running kohadevbox on Windows requires the use of a native Windows feature called Samba (usually written as its acronym "SMB" or "smb").
+On Windows, after running `vagrant up` you will be prompted for your Windows username and password.

 ## Environment variables

 Some of the behaviour of KohaDevBox can be altered through the use of environment